The Art Of Living

 From this picture, we can follow a road-map to enhance the quality of our lives, and subsequently to the overall fulfillment of our aims and ambitions.

-Quality of life is vastly important as it is an ongoing process that needs constant growth and development to bring about know-how, abilities, skills and proficiency.
+Quality of life is vastly important as it is an ongoing process that needs constant growth and development to bring about know-how, abilities, skills, and proficiency.
 This calls for advancing these various areas of our lives.

 We had nothing to lose, nothing to gain, nothing we desired anymore, except to make our lives into a work of art.”
 Lana Del Rey

 So at the onset, we should have our spiritual values and credence in order, and not a matter of conjecture or surmise.
 Our convictions or strong opinions are what form our beliefs.
-So we should be careful how we program our minds or wire our brains with information from the different news and information sources.
+So we should be careful how we program our minds or wire our brains with information from different news and information sources.
 As everything else stems from it.

 The mind works with the spirit, as what we sourced gets turned into templates consisting of firm views and beliefs.
 This has to be emphasized because herein lies the direction our lives are going to take.